Need is All You Need: Homeostatic Neural Networks Adapt to Concept Shift: Background

-In biological brains, neurons must regulate their intrinsic excitability and synaptic conductance to ensure stable network function (Marder and Goaillard 2006).
-In artificial neural networks, and especially in those containing recurrent connections, homeostatic regulation of excitability can reduce saturation and improve signal propagation (Williams and Noble 2007).
-In simulation experiments of evolutionary robotics, which made explicit reference to homeostasis, phototactic robots were controlled by a fully connected neural network and used ‘neural plasticity’ to restore adaptive behavior following visual field inversion (Di Paolo 2000; Iizuka and Di Paolo 2008).

-We note, however, that the homeostatic-like features of prior work, where present, were implemented from the outside-in: the systems were instructed to maximize, or keep within a set range, certain arbitrary values that were labeled "homeostatic".
-There was no obligatory link between external conditions and internal parameters.
-The operation of the system itself was not exposed to the consequences of the system's own activities, that is, it was not made vulnerable.
-At best, a simulated population was culled by the designer's fitness function, a fact that was not appreciated by the simulated agents themselves.
+In biological brains, neurons regulate their excitability and synaptic conductance to stabilize network function (Marder and Goaillard 2006).
+In artificial neural networks, homeostatic regulation of excitability can reduce saturation and improve signal propagation (Williams and Noble 2007).
+In simulation studies of evolutionary robotics, phototactic robots used ‘neural plasticity’ to restore adaptive behavior following visual field inversion (Di Paolo 2000; Iizuka and Di Paolo 2008).
+However, the homeostatic-like features of prior works were implemented from the outside-in: systems were instructed to maximize, or keep within a set range, certain arbitrary values that were labeled "homeostatic".
+The operation of the system itself was not exposed to the consequences of the system's own activities, that is, it was not made vulnerable to the world and therefore sensitive to changes in the world.